SACHSTech/careers-in-computer-science-Ajuaman/README.md

 **Required Education and Salary Range**

 Some of the educational requirements for going into cybersecurity or information technology jobs would be a degree in computer science or in IT systems engineering.
+It is also important to have a portfolio of all the projects that a cybersecurity analyst has done.
 For an entry level position the average salary generally starts at around $76,850 per year, while most experienced or senior workers make up to $131,250 per year on average.
-Refer to the table below for a general salary range
+Refer to the table below for a general salary range:

 | Job Level    | Salary           |